iodigital-com/io-technology/data/blog/tailwind-for-productivity.md

 > Tailwind CSS is incredibly performance focused and aims to produce the smallest CSS file possible by only generating the CSS you are *actually using* in your project.
 > **- Tailwind documentation**

+With tools like CSSNano and usE optimisation via e.g. Brotli or Gzip, the production output can be reduced even more due to repeating patterns.

 - [See **“Optimizing for Production”**](https://tailwindcss.com/docs/optimizing-for-production)

 ### Benefits for teams